sourcegraph/about/content/blogposts/2023/boosting-code-ownership-with-inference.md

 ### Case 2: Enhanced code review process

 Figuring out who can lend the second pair of eyes on your code change can often be a challenge, especially if the code base that is being modified is foreign.
-Search can be leveraged here as well - owners of search results can be quickly determined with select:file.owners.
+Search can be leveraged here as well - owners of search results can be quickly determined with `select:file.owners`.

 ### Case 3: Fostering collaboration and knowledge sharing